-Following the adoption of the CDP 2017-2023, an SEA Statement will be published.
-In accordance with the SEA Regulations, this Statement will specify the following:
+Following the adoption of the CDP 2017-2023, an SEA Statement was published in accordance with the SEA Regulations.
+This Statement specified the following:

 - (a) how environmental considerations have been integrated into the Plan; - (b) how the Environmental Report, submissions and observations made to the Planning Authority have been taken into account during the preparation of the Plan; - (c) the reasons for choosing the Plan, as adopted, in the light of the other reasonable alternatives; - (d) the measures decided upon to monitor the environmental effects of implementation of the Plan.